Giant Trance 3 2019 Review

 Should I Buy This Bike?

 The Trance has been Giant's do-it-all trail bike for a number of years and the new Trance 3 2019 is their most budget-friendly version of this popular model.
 With that in mind, the $2,000 Trance 3 offers great all-around performance that we feel exceeds the asking price and has earned it our Best Buy Award.
 Whether you're new to the sport or you're just on a tight budget, this bike's comfortable geometry, Maestro suspension design, and relatively good component specification (for the price) make it a real crowd-pleaser that is a reasonably capable climber and a confidence-inspiring descender.
 It's not necessarily the best at any particular thing, but at this price, we feel you'd be hard-pressed to find a bike that's as shred-worthy as the Trance 3.

-With 150mm of front, 140mm of rear wheel travel, and a slack 65.4-degree head tube angle, its ready to tackle just about anything that comes your way.
+With 150mm of front, 140mm of rear-wheel travel, and a slack 65.4-degree head tube angle, its ready to tackle just about anything that comes your way.
 A shorter reach, 443mm, and middle of the road wheelbase, 1190mm, give this bike the ability to negotiate low-speed technical sections of trail while still maintaining a stable and planted feel at higher speeds.
-A thoughtful component specification is highlighted by a comfortable cockpit and beefy tubeless tire and rim combination that give this bike responsive handling and the ability to rail turns with the best of them.
+A thoughtful component specification is highlighted by a comfortable cockpit and beefy tubeless tire and rim combination that gives this bike responsive handling and the ability to rail turns with the best of them.
 The Trance 3 also has the distinction of being the only bike in our test that retails for under $2000 that our testers didn't have to hold back on during descents.

 The Trance 3 really shines on the descents, especially on fast and flowy trails at speed.
 It has a stable and planted feel that inspires confidence as well as comfortable responsive handling in most downhill situations.
 It's not the most playful bike in our test, but it maintains a level of agility that belies its smoothness and stability on descents.